genie-ai/genie-router-plugin-sentry/README.md

 # Installation and configuration

-Run `npm install matueranet/genie-router-plugin-sentry` in your genie-router plugin location (default is `$HOME/.genie-router`).
+Run `npm install --save matueranet/genie-router-plugin-sentry` in your genie-router plugin location (default is `$HOME/.genie-router`).
 Add an attribute `sentry` to your `config.json`.

 This plugin is added as a HTTP plugin, it is therefore required to have HTTP enabled